OctopusDeploy/blog/blog/2019-12/containerize-a-real-world-web-app/index.md

 Let’s use [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop) as an example.
 OctoPetShop is a sample application that is written in .NET Core and contains three main components:
 - A web front-end.
-- A product service.
+- A product web service.
-- A shopping cart service.
+- A shopping cart web service.

 It also uses a database, but we’ll cover that later in this post.